AltschulerWu-Lab/MUSE/README.md

-# MUSE: multi-modality structured embedding for single-cell spatial transcriptomics analysis
+# MUSE: multi-modality structured embedding for spatially resolved transcriptomics analysis

-MUSE is a deep learning approach characterizing tissue composition through combined analysis of morphologies and transcriptional states for single-cell spatial transcriptomics data.
+MUSE is a deep learning approach characterizing tissue composition through combined analysis of morphologies and transcriptional states for spatially resolved transcriptomics data.

 > Citation:
-> Characterizing tissue composition through combined analysis of single-cell morphologies and transcriptional states.
+> Characterizing tissue composition through combined analysis of morphologies and transcriptional states.
 Feng Bao<sup>\*</sup>, Yue Deng<sup>\*</sup>, Sen Wan, Bo Wang, Qionghai Dai<sup>\#</sup>, Steven J. Altschuler<sup>\#</sup>, Lani F. Wu<sup>\#</sup>

 ## Overview

 Decomposing cell heterogeniety of complex biological systems is an important step to the comprehensive understanding of their organizations and mechanisms.
 Morphologies are the most direct and distinguishable  features for  cell differences.
-Single-cell profiling from morphologies has been a powerful and widely used tool to characterize cell identities and quantify cellular/subcellular dynamics at high temporal/spatial resolution and large scale.
+Optical profiling from morphologies has been a powerful and widely used tool to characterize cell identities and quantify cellular/subcellular dynamics at high temporal/spatial resolution and large scale.
 Complementarily, transcriptional profiles represent  cellular activities.
 The transcriptional differences among cells can reveal different cell states, linages and subpopulations.
 With the development of single-cell spatial transcriptomics, we can profile morpholigiclal and transcriptonal properties from the same cell simutaneously.
-We developed the multi-modality structural embedding (MUSE), a deep learning approach that aggregates the heterogeneity from morphologies and transcripts and dissects cell subpopulations at finer resolution.
+We developed the multi-modality structural embedding (MUSE), a deep learning approach that aggregates the heterogeneity from morphologies and transcripts and dissects tissue subpopulations at finer resolution.

 ![avatar](./overview.png)
 **Fig. 1 | An overview of the study.** (**a**) Single-cell spatial transcriptomics technologies provide cell infromation from both transcriptional and morphological modalities, which reveal cell heterogeneity from different angles. (**b**) Cell differences in the tissue can be characterized based on each single modalties. (**c**) By combining both heterogeneities from two modalities, fine-grained cell subpopulations can be revealed.